merri-ment/lazy-line-painter/README.md

 Lazy Line Painter
 =================

-A jQuery plugin for path animation using the CSS.
+A jQuery plugin for path animation using CSS.
 - *mobile friendly*
 - *responsive*
 - *and tiny (5kb)*